Are you creating a case study consent form for your charity?

 Help us make more template documents

 We’re expanding the range of documents we have available and we need your help to create more.
-If you have ideas for other templates we might create, please let us know in the comments below or email Christine with your ideas.
+If you have ideas for other templates we might create, please let us know in the comments below or email Adel with your ideas.
 Even better, send us examples of the documents you use, so we can create a template version for everyone.